TeamOrion/Documentation/Building for other devices.md

 Sync the project:

-repo sync -j#
+repo sync -j# -c
-For exp. repo sync -j16
+For exp. repo sync -j16 -c

 Make device tree compatible with orion.
 Have a look at other Orion device trees to get some idea.